Surgical Procedures: Parotidectomy

 What is recovery like?

-The recovery and hospital stay from a parotidectomy depends on the type of procedure you have had.
+The recovery and hospital stay from a parotidectomy depends on the type of procedure you had.

-You will be told how to care for your surgical incisions or drains and will be given any other instructions prior to leaving the hospital.
+You will be told how to care for your surgical incisions or drains and will be given any other instructions before leaving the hospital.

-Your care team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.
+Your care team will talk with you about the medications you will be taking, like those for pain, blood clot, infection, and constipation prevention and/or other conditions.

 Your provider will talk to you about any changes in your activity level, which depend on the surgery you had.
 Often, you should: